-- Any damage present at completion should be reported to us within 72 hours - This is especially important with regards to any scratches on glass, flooring and kitchen and bathroom cabinets as Barratt London is not liable for damages reported after this time - We provide a 24-hour emergency service every day of the year to you as our customer throughout the warranty period, which means we can arrange emergency visits where necessary, as set out in the Welcome Guide.
+- Any damage present at completion should be reported to us within 72 hours - We provide a 24-hour emergency service every day of the year, to you as our customer throughout the warranty period, which will mean we can arrange emergency visits where necessary, as set out in the Welcome Guide.
 Our normal response time for these is two hours.
-We reserve the right to charge for any such call-out which are made unreasonably - You must report any defect to us as soon as possible and provide reasonable access to allow any works to be carried out - failure to do so may result in damage caused by delay not being covered by the warranty.
+We reserve our rights to charge for any such call outs which are made unreasonably - You must report any defect to us as soon as possible and provide reasonable access to allow any works to be carried out - failure to do so may result in damage caused by delay not being covered by the warranty.